Motivating Employees After Business Changes

-In addition, these are times when delayering and the flattening of hierarchies can create insecurity and lower staff morale.
+Modern office-life has seen a delayering of standard rigid office structure and the flattening of hierarchies.
 Moreover, more staff than ever before are working part-time or on limited-term contracts, and these employees are often especially hard to motivate since their future is unclear.

 Definition of Employee Motivation